-On November 10, 2020, we filed a registration statement on Form S-3 (File No. 333-250006) with the SEC, which was declared effective on November 18, 2020, or the Shelf Registration Statement, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
-We also simultaneously entered into a Sales Agreement with Cowen and Company, LLC, to provide for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock from time to time in "at-the-market" offerings, or the ATM Program, under the Shelf Registration Statement and subject to the limitations thereof.
+On November 10, 2020, we filed a registration statement on Form S-3 (File No. 333-250006) with the SEC, which was declared effective on November 18, 2020, or the 2020 Shelf Registration Statement, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
+We also simultaneously entered into a Sales Agreement, or the 2020 Sales Agreement, with Cowen and Company, LLC, or the Sales Agent, to provide for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock from time to time in "at-the-market" offerings, or the ATM Program, under the 2020 Shelf Registration Statement and subject to the limitations thereof.
 We will pay to the Sales Agent cash commissions of 3.0 percent of the aggregate gross proceeds of sales of common stock under the Sales Agreement.
 In 2021, we sold 4,792,562 shares pursuant to the ATM Program for net proceeds of \$48.3 million, after deducting commissions of \$1.4 million.
-No shares have been sold pursuant to the ATM Program in 2022.
+No shares were sold pursuant to the ATM Program in 2022.